 - Check the hair dye’s package for any mention of whether the dye is pregnancy-safe or not recommended for pregnant women.
 Choose hair dyes free from ammonia and bleach.

 - Give preference to semi-permanent hair dyes since they may have less concentration of chemical compounds than permanent hair dyes.
-You may also prefer plant color-based hair dyes.
+You may also prefer plant based dyes like henna during your pregnancy.

 - You may consider adding highlights or streaks to your hair strands.
 In such cases, the dye stays on the hair and not the scalp.